observablehq/framework/docs/deploying.md

 ## Automated deploys

-To set up automatic deploys (also known as *continuous deployment* or *CD*), we recommend [GitHub Actions](https://github.com/features/actions).
+Once the app has been set up, you can have Observable build the next deploys for you.
+You can build automatically _on commit_ (whenever you push a new commit to your project’s default branch) and _on schedule_ (such as daily or weekly).

+Automatic deploys — also known as _continuous deployment_ or _CD_ — ensure that your data is up to date, and that any changes you make to your app are immediately reflected in the deployed version.

+On your app settings page on Observable, open the **Build settings** tab to set up a link to a GitHub repository hosting your project’s files.
+Observable will then listen for changes in the repo and deploy the app automatically.

+The settings page also allows you to trigger a build manually, add secrets (for data loaders to use private APIs and passwords), view logs, configure sharing, _etc._ For details, see the [Building & deploying](https://observablehq.com/documentation/data-apps/deploys) documentation.

+## GitHub Actions

+As an alternative to building on Observable Cloud, you can use [GitHub Actions](https://github.com/features/actions) and have GitHub build a new version of your app and deploy it to Observable.
 In your git repository, create and commit a file at `.github/workflows/deploy.yml`.
 Here is a starting example:

 ```yaml
 name: Deploy